enzoavalos/Alphabetical/README.md

 # Aplhabetical
 ### Quiz game where players must answer a set of questions based on the letters of the alphabet!

+## About the project:
+Project developed for "Introduction to programming II" of Systems Engineering.

 ## Topics involved:
 - Binary search trees
 - Circular linked lists